Heleria/GTMReader/README.md

-# Dictionary Migrator
+# GTMReader

 ## What it does

-This tool converts reads JSON-values (in the format they have after conversion with 'https://github.com/Heleria/SwiftToGTMEncoder') from your Value Collections stored in Google Tag Manager, and converts them into any of the following types:
+This tool converts reads JSON-values (in the format they have after conversion with https://github.com/Heleria/SwiftToGTMEncoder) from your Value Collections stored in Google Tag Manager, and converts them into any of the following types:
  - Arrays (can recursively contain anything on this list except CGSize)
  - Dictionaries (can recursively contain anything on this list except CGSize)
  - CGFloats